Kalif Raymond: Detroit Lions

 On March 25, 2021, Raymond signed with the Detroit Lions.
-On October 3, 2021, he scored two touchdowns in a 24–14 loss to the Chicago Bears.
+On October 3, he scored two touchdowns in a 24–14 loss to the Chicago Bears.

 On March 18, 2022, Raymond signed a two-year, $9.5 million contract extension with the Lions.
 On December 18, he ran 47 yards for his first career punt-return touchdown in a 20–17 win against his former team, the Jets.
 Raymond was named second-team All-Pro for the 2022 season.

 On August 11, 2023, Raymond signed a two-year contract extension with the Lions.

 In Week 8 of the 2024 season, Raymond had a 90-yard punt return touchdown along with a seven-yard touchdown reception during a 52–14 victory over the Titans, his former team, earning NFC Special Teams Player of the Week honors.
 Raymond finished the season with 30 punt returns for 413 yards, leading the league in punt return yards despite missing five games due to injury.
 As a receiver, he had 17 receptions for 215 yards and two touchdowns.
 Raymond was named second-team All-Pro as a punt returner.

+In Week 4 of the 2025 season against the Cleveland Browns, Raymond returned a Corey Bojorquez punt 65 yards for a touchdown, helping fuel the Lions to a 34–10 victory.

+Chicago Bears

+On March 11, 2026, Raymond signed a one-year, $5.1 million contract with the Chicago Bears.
+Raymond reunited with Ben Johnson back in Detroit.